citrix/workspace-linux-oem-guide/docs/customize.md

 * On the user device - GStreamer components
 * On the user device - Appropriate entries in MediaStreamingConfig.tbl

-HDX MediaStream Windows Media Redirection supports flow control and frame dropping because Receiver uses the GStreamer flow control mechanism for connections to XenDesktop.
+HDX MediaStream Windows Media Redirection supports flow control and frame dropping because Workspace app uses the GStreamer flow control mechanism for connections to XenDesktop.

 #### Supported media players and formats